Responsible Federated LLMs via Safety Filtering and Constitutional AI: Introduction

-However, previous studies~\cite{FedPETuning,FedIT,sun2024improving,kuang2024federatedscope,OpenFedLLM} have overlooked responsible AI (RAI~\cite{henderson2018ethical,bender2021dangers,weidinger2021ethical,hhh,bai2022training}), which aims to ensure that an LLM generates safe, ethical, and harmless responses.
-Without RAI, the global model trained through FedLLM may generate harmful responses, known as \textit{red responses}.
-Since client data is collected from real-world user interactions with LLM, it is often uncurated and may include harmful content, such as hate speech, harassment, or controversial statements that can incite conflict.
-Training on such data introduces the risk of incorporating harmful content, which can lead to an unsafe global model.
-When such a model is distributed to all clients, it may lead to the widespread deployment of an unsafe model, highlighting the need for safeguards.
+However, previous studies~\cite{FedPETuning,FedIT,sun2024improving,kuang2024federatedscope,OpenFedLLM} have largely overlooked responsible AI (RAI)~\cite{henderson2018ethical,bender2021dangers,weidinger2021ethical,hhh,bai2022training}, which aims to ensure that LLMs generate safe, ethical, and harmless responses.
+Without RAI, the global model trained via FedLLM may produce harmful outputs, known as \textit{red responses}.
+Because client data originates from real-world user interactions, it is often uncurated and may contain harmful content such as hate speech, harassment, or controversial statements.
+Training on such data risks embedding harmful behavior into the global model.
+Once deployed to all clients, this unsafe model can be widely distributed, underscoring the need for effective safeguards.

-To address this risk of deploying unsafe models, we propose applying two well-known RAI methods to FedLLM: the safety filter~\cite{llamaguard} and constitutional AI (CAI)~\cite{CAI}.
-As shown in Figure~\ref{fig:safetyfilter_CAI}, the safety filter is applied to client data to prevent the inclusion of harmful content, while CAI is applied to the global model to ensure safe responses.
-However, simply applying CAI incurs a high computational cost.
-To address this, we introduce a cost-efficient CAI approach, reducing the computational cost of CAI by 96\%.
-Our key research questions are as follows: \begin{enumerate}[label=\textbf{RQ\arabic*:}, leftmargin=*] \item Does FedLLM with data containing red responses truly degrade safety performance?
-If so, to what extent? \item Are the safety filter and CAI effective in FedLLM? \end{enumerate}
+To mitigate the risk of deploying unsafe models, we propose incorporating two well-known RAI methods into FedLLM: the safety filter~\cite{llamaguard} and constitutional AI (CAI)~\cite{CAI}.
+As illustrated in Figure~\ref{fig:safetyfilter_CAI}, the safety filter is applied to client data to block harmful content, while CAI is applied to the global model to encourage safe responses.

-Through comprehensive experiments, we answer these questions and show that both methods significantly enhance the LLM's ability to generate safe responses.
-On AdvBench, a safety evaluation benchmark, our methods improve performance by over 20\%.
-To the best of our knowledge, this is the first study to integrate these RAI methods into FedLLM, laying the foundation for further research on responsible FedLLM.
+However, simply applying CAI incurs a high computational cost, making it impractical for FedLLM settings.
+To reduce this cost, we apply CAI only to the global model and limit its training to a small number of iterations.
+This cost-efficient variant reduces computation by 96\% while preserving safety performance.
+Our experiments show that applying safety filtering and constitutional AI significantly improves the safety of FedLLM, achieving over 20\% improvement on AdvBench.
+To the best of our knowledge, this is the first work to integrate these RAI techniques into the FedLLM framework.

+Our main contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We show that harmful client data significantly degrades the safety of FedLLM. \item We incorporate safety filtering and constitutional AI into the FedLLM framework. \item We apply a cost-efficient variant of CAI, reducing computation by 96\% while preserving safety performance. \end{itemize}